dask/dask-stories/template.md

 Links
 -----

-Links throughout the document are good.
-You may want to list them again here.
+Links and images throughout the document are great.
+You may want to list links again here.
 This might be links to your company or project, links to blogposts or notebooks that you've written about the topic, or links to relevant source code.
 Anything that someone who was interested in your story could use to learn more.

+We also strongly encourage you to include images.
+These might be output results from your analyses, diagrams showing your architecture, or anything that helps to convey who your group is, and the kind of work that you're doing.